 - Choose a Playbook type and hit the blue "Create my Playbook" button after naming your Playbook.

 - Customize the Playbook's messages, questions, CTAs, etc..

 Need some inspiration?
 Check out some live examples from our customers!

-If you're looking for our exhaustive guide to building bot Playbooks, click here!
+If you're looking for more clarification on how to build bot Playbooks, click here!

 DriftLinks can be thought of as unique IDs for a Playbook preceded by a hashtag.
-When you append these to the end of a URL on your site domain, they trigger your Chat Widget to open a conversation from that specific playbook.
+When you append these to the end of a URL on your site domain, they trigger your widget to open a conversation from that specific Playbook.